 A decision on an Innovator Visa is usually made within 8 weeks, subject to any latest changes to Home Office processing times.
 You can check the Home Office guide processing times to find out how long obtaining a visa might take in your country via the Home Office website.
 We may also explore any suitable Priority Service to expedite your application.

 How long can I stay in the UK on an Innovator Visa?

 You can stay in the UK on an Innovator Visa for 3 years.
-You can apply to extend your visa for additional 3 years prior to your expiration of your visa.
+You can apply to extend your visa for 3 more years if you apply before your initial visa expires.
 Notably, you may be eligible to apply for Indefinite Leave to Remain (ILR) once you have completed 3 years in the UK.

 Can I bring my family members with me to the UK if I am on an Innovator Visa?

-You can bring your family members (‘dependants’) with you, namely your husband, wife or partner and children under 18 or children over 18 if they are currently in the UK as dependants.
+You can bring your family members (‘dependants’) with you, namely your husband, wife or partner.
+You can also bring children under 18 as well as children over 18 if they are currently in the UK as dependants.
 Importantly, your family members must apply for a visa if they are from outside the EEA or Switzerland.

 Can I switch to an Innovator Visa if I am in the UK on another visa?

 You may be able to switch to an Innovator Visa if you meet the eligibility requirements and you are in the UK on another visa such as a Start-Up Visa.
 Note that any dependant will also need to apply to switch their status in line with your application.

 Do I have to be the sole founder of my business in order to qualify for an Innovator Visa?